mlp6/fem/README.md

 This repository is licensed under the GPLv3 license, as detailed in the LICENSE file.

-If you ware using these simulation tools in your work, please cite the following manuscript:
+If you are using these simulation tools in your work, please cite the following manuscript:

 *Palmeri ML, Sharma AC, Bouchard RR, Nightingale RW, Nightingale KR.
 "A